-Risk type Description Loss characteristics Market risk 1 This could result in loss of value to the Company's investment portfolio.
-The risk of loss arising from counterparty's inability or unwillingness to fulfil contractual obligations to the Company.
-This could result in impairment in the Company's credit assets and could invariably 1 2 0 This could result in significant business disruption or could hinder normal operations of the Company.
+Risk type Description Loss characteristics Market risk The risk of loss due to unfavourable movements in the prices of assets.
+This could result in loss of value to the Company's investment portfolio.
+Credit risk The risk of loss arising from counterparty's inability or unwillingness to fulfil contractual obligations to the Company.
+This could result in impairment in the Company's credit assets and could invariably affect its short to long-run liquidity needs.
+Liquidity risk The risk that the Company will not be able to meet its financial obligations as they fall due.
+This could result in significant business disruption or could hinder normal operations of the Company.